antmicro/kenning/docs/source/kenning-variables.md

 `KENNING_DOCS_VENV` defines path to the virtual environment used for tests marked as `docs`.
 If is not defined, system's default environment will be used.

+## `KENNING_ENABLE_ALL_LOGS`

+If `KENNING_ENABLE_ALL_LOGS` environmental variable is defined, logs from other libraries will be enabled.
+Passes verbosity of Kenning logs to other libraries.

+This is useful for debugging purposes, but it may cause a lot of noise in the logs.